May 20, 2023

 Required Per Team (including solos)

-- Canoe/kayak, life vest, and paddles.
+- Canoe/kayak, life vest (type I, II or III), and paddles.
 You may rent or bring a canoe(s) or kayak(s) in any combination for your team.
-Stand-up paddleboards and inflatable kayaks/canoes are acceptable (but a rental watercraft will very likely be faster).
+Inflatable kayaks/canoes are allowed.
+Stand-up paddleboards will NOT be allowed (per Newaygo County Emergency Management/cold water temperatures).
 No tandem kayaks are available for rent.

 - Mobile phone, fully charged, powered off and sealed in waterproof or double-ziplocked bag